jongleberry/babel-preset-jongleberry/README.md

 - `babel-plugin-transform-runtime` - avoid global polyfills
 - `babel-plugin-lodash` - minimize lodash builds in your FE builds
 - `babel-react-optimize` - minimize and optimize react builds in production
-- `babel-plugin-closure-elimination` - eliminate closures in production for performance

 ## Contributions